3sidedcube/backend-php-task/README.md

 ## Submission

-* Create a public Git repository on GitHub, Bitbucket, or GitLab
+Simply create a public Git repository on GitHub, Bitbucket, or GitLab.
+Then push your work to it and send us the link.

-* Push your work to it and send us the link
+Alternatively, you can create a private Git repository on GitHub.
+Once you've pushed your work to it just add `ty3sc` as a collaborator.

 ## Questions